Time lags and their association with the Boundary Layer structure in a Z source GX 349+2: Discussion

-where $\dot{M}$ is found using the equation $L=\frac{GM_{NS}\dot{M}}{R}$, where $M_{NS}$ is the mass of the neutron star($=1.4 M_{NS}$) M$_{\odot}$ and radius R is obtained from the Norm of \textit{bbodyrad} from the spectral fit along with luminosity (see Table 1 and 2).
-Using equation 5, we obtained the size of BL ranging from 20-34 km using Model 1, and 13-15 km using Model 2 (see Tables 3 \& 4).
-It matches the BL Radius estimated by Coughenour et al. (\citeyear{coughenour2018nustar}), where they found BL would extend from 19.0 to 40 km.
+Using equation 5, we obtained the effective size of BL ranging from 12-20 km (see Table 4 $\Delta R_2$), using $\dot{M}$ values from Model 1 (see Table 3).
+It matches the BL radius estimated by Coughenour et al. (\citeyear{coughenour2018nustar}), where they found BL would extend from 19 to 40 km.